 If you know what luminosity mask is, go ahead and create your masks now.
 Because you want to enhance the color of the sky, you will want to choose a bright mask.

-In this example, I've chosen brights 2 because it selects most of the sky while leaving the foregroud masked.
+In this example, I've chosen brights 2 because it selects most of the sky while leaving the foreground masked.
 This means the foreground is excluded from any adjustment.
 Now create a Hue/Saturation adjustment layer, increase the global saturation of the image to maximum, but not to the point of clipping.

 Next, fill the layer mask of the Hue/Saturation adjustment layer to black.
 Go to the channels panel and select brights 2.
 Go back to the layers panel and click on the layer mask of the adjustment layer (not the adjustment itself but the layer mask).
 Select the Brush tool with foreground color to white, opacity to 50%, size to large and hardness to 0.
 Paint the sky to see the magic!

-Because luminosity mask can be a bit more technically challenging, I've created this video tutorial to show you the steps.
+Because luminosity mask can be a bit more technically challenging, I've created this video tutorial below to show you the steps.

 What Can You Achieve With These Techniques?